This post was updated in August 2019

-You can hear every language from around the world except the one you should hear.
+You can hear every language from around the world except the one you should hear, Italian.
 You could be trapped in that mass of humanity and still never interact with another human being.
-A sea of selfie sticks and tour groups.
+There is a sea of selfie sticks and tour groups.

 The Venice I Remembered